 VitalTherme – Relax and unwind

 What better place to take a break from everyday life than in the VitalTherme and saunas amongst the palm trees, inviting turquoise water and impressive glass dome.
-This area is reserved for guests over the age of 16 and is available for supplemental fee.
+This area is reserved for guests over the age of 16 and is available at a supplemental fee.
 It is also worth bearing in mind that this area is intended to be enjoyed without a bathing suit.
-Aside from the whopping 25 different saunas on offer (see below), this area also offers guests the opportunity to unwind in the health-giving thermal spring water.
-The Vitalpool is at the heart of this area of the spa, and features floor jets, massage loungers and a flow channel as well as a champagne pool bar.
+Aside from 25 different saunas (see below), this area also offers guests the opportunity to unwind in the health-giving thermal spring water.
+Vitalpool is at the heart of this area of the spa, and features floor jets, massage loungers and a flow channel as well as a champagne pool bar.
 If you’re looking to take some time out, head for the meditation pool which features a soothing musical accompaniment.
 The open-air area also boasts an additional pool with whirlpool zone and massage loungers.
 Moreover, the Vitalgarten is a great place to catch some rays and enjoy the views over the lake.
 There are also a number of options available should hunger or thirst strike.
 The VitalTherme has both a vitamin bar as well as a pool bar.
 There is also the Crêperie Parisienne, the Thai restaurant Kaimug as well as access to the nude area of the Culinarium.
 The VitalTherme is also home to the Royal Day Spa, where you can book your very own relaxation space or suite as a place of private retreat.